martin-beran/fpga/mb50/README.md

 expression.
 All arithmetic in expressions is done using 16-bit unsigned integers.
 Components of an expression:

-- An unsigned 16-bit integer, written as a decimal number without a sign or as a hexadecimal constant (started by `0x`)
+- An unsigned 16-bit integer, written as a decimal number without a sign, or as a hexadecimal constant (started by `0x`), or as a binary constant (started by `0b`).
+Groups of digits may be separated by an underscore to improve readability.
 - Unary operator `-` that computes two's complement
 - A single character string constant, converted to a number with the higher byte containing zero and the lower byte containing the character code